 Pickle Brined Chicken Tenders can be made in the air fryer or the oven.
 They’re a nice, lightened-up way to make chicken fingers!

 The recipe comes from a new book by my friend Gina Holmolka (founder of Skinnytaste.com): The Skinnytaste Air Fryer Cookbook.
-Gina also has developed a new kind of air fryer branded as the Skinnytaste Air Fryer (you can purchase it on Amazon)!
-So exciting!
 Using an air fryer means that you’ll use hardly any oil in the recipes, and the food will cook more quickly than on the stovetop or in the oven.
-This is my first air fryer.
-I’ve tried a couple of recipes.
+This was my first time trying an air fryer recipe.
 And now I want to air fry everything!

 The book is packed with 75 healthy recipes for all meals of the day.
 Almost every single recipe is accompanied by a photo.
 Here are some recipes that are definitely on my MUST-TRY list: Cinnamon Rolls with Cream Cheese Icing, Petite Spiced Pumpkin Bread, Baked Clam Dip, Loaded Zucchini Skins, Asian Turkey Meatballs with Hoisin Sauce, Carne Asada Salad, Meat-Lover’s Pizza Stuffed Peppers, Crab Cake Sandwiches with Cajun Mayo, Buffalo Cauliflower Nuggets and Crispy Sweet Potato Fries.